 So, when we consider Morley’s quoted figure of 3,571 proteins in the body that require magnesium to do their work… if iron accumulates in these positions within proteins and this damages them…what do you think that means for those proteins?
 They can no longer work.

-What about those individuals who get more and more build up of iron from the excesses in our food and environment?
+What about those individuals who get more and more build up of iron from the food we eat, supplements we take and environment?
 Less and less places for magnesium to be stored and bonded to proteins, and more and more inflammation to be present within the body.

 The proteins cannot do their job and the body will switch off the functions and over time, go more and more into survival mode.
-This may be activating gene mutations (have you heard of mthfr?) or could be reactions happening to food or the environment, auto-immune conditions like diabetes, or so many other things.
+This may be activating gene mutations (have you heard of the MTHFR gene?) or could be reactions happening to food or the environment, auto-immune conditions like diabetes, or so many other things.

 If there isn’t sufficient magnesium, then inflammation becomes more and more prevalent.